vercel/turborepo/README.md

   ```

 ### sshfs
-`sshfs` is a good way to test sysroot before running rsync with one minor issue.
+Though `sshfs` is a good way to test sysroot before running rsync it unfortunately comes with one minor issue.
-Some packages are creating absolute links and the become unusable or pointing to wrong files when mounted
+Some packages are creating absolute links and thus pointing to wrong files when mounted (or appear as broken).
-For example `/usr/lib/x86_x64-gnu-linux/libpthread.so` on RPI4 running Debian Buster is symlink to `/lib/x86_x64-gnu-linux/libpthread.so`
+For example RPI4 running Debian Buster this library `/usr/lib/x86_x64-gnu-linux/libpthread.so` is symlink to `/lib/x86_x64-gnu-linux/libpthread.so` instead of `../../../lib/x86_x64-gnu-linux/libpthread.so`.

 ## Contributing
 Any contribution helping to make this project is welcome